 Exons

 All RNA-seq protocols are found in the GEO entries.
+We analyzed all exons defined in the MDv2 annotation.
+For exons including the translation initiator or transcription termination site, the UTR segments were defined as “UTR exons” and the coding segments were grouped with “CDS exons.”
+Gene models with no coding regions were defined as “ncRNA exons”.
+Introns and intergenic regions show no overlap with transcript exons.

 All expression and comparative analysis was performed from the same set of alignments.
-To obtain alignments, RNA-Seq reads were trimmed to 75nt using shell scripts with the cut commandTrimmed reads were uniquely-mapped (-g 1 -r 150 --solexa1.3-quals) to respective genomes using TopHat 2 (v2.0.3) (Trapnell et al. 2009; Trapnell et al. 2012).
-We estimated expression of aligned elements in each sample by quantifying reads that map within the relevant regions, and intersecting coordinates with RNA-Seq read alignments using the coverageBed (v2.7.1) command in BedTools (Quinlan and Hall 2010)Raw coverage results were used for validation.
+To obtain alignments, RNA-Seq reads were trimmed to 75nt using shell scripts with the cut command.
+Trimmed reads were uniquely-mapped (-g 1 -r 150 --solexa1.3-quals) to respective genomes using TopHat 2 (v2.0.3) (Trapnell et al. 2009; Trapnell et al. 2012).
+We estimated expression of aligned elements in each sample (See Table S4 for identifiers) by quantifying reads that map within the relevant regions, and intersecting coordinates with RNA-Seq read alignments using the coverageBed (v2.7.1) command in BedTools (Quinlan and Hall 2010).
+Raw coverage results were used for validation.
 We used read coverage as a criterion of validation of exons.
-Specifically, any exon validated in a species if 95% of all the bases of its aligned region at least 1x coverage in at least one sampleTables S6-S8.
-We appl the same criterion to introns and intergenic regions (Table S9-S10)Intergenic regions that overlap with CAGE sites and K27Ac3 modifications were extracted by bedtools intersectH3K27Ac annotation is based on E0-4_H3K27Ac-Set2_merged_dcc.gff from www.modencode.org (accessible through DCC ID: modENCODE 970) (Negre et al. 2011).
+Specifically, any exon was validated in a species if 95% of all the bases of its aligned region on coverageBed output using custom shell scripts had at least 1x coverage in at least one non D. melanogaster sample (Tables S6-S8).
+We applied the same criterion to introns and intergenic regions (Table S9-S10).
+Intergenic regions that had overlap with CAGE sites and K27Ac3 modifications were extracted by bedtools intersect.
+H3K27Ac annotation is based on E0-4_H3K27Ac-Set2_merged_dcc.gff from www.modencode.org (accessible through DCC ID: modENCODE 970) (Negre et al. 2011).

-For abundance comparisons between samples and between species, normalized expression measures in the form of reads per kilobase per million mapped reads (RPKM) were generated by quantifying reads mapped within the exon, dividing by exon length, and dividing by the total number of mapped reads in millionshe non-redundant set of first coding exons in D. melanogaster annotationminimize any bias in expression measurement due to incomplete gene models. for all samples are provided in Table S5.
-Clustering of expression values was performed with the heatmap.2 command in the gplots package (Bolker et al. 2012), which performs hierarchical clustering via the hclust commandFor samples with multiple replicates, the first replicate is presented, although using either replicate produced identical clustering.
+For abundance comparisons between samples and between species, normalized expression measures in the form of reads per kilobase per million mapped reads (RPKM) were generated by quantifying reads mapped within the exon, dividing by exon length, and dividing by the total number of mapped reads in millions.
+The non-redundant set of first coding exons in D. melanogaster annotation were sometimes used to minimize any bias in expression measurement due to incomplete gene models as indicated.
+Transcript profiles for all samples are provided in Table S5.
+Clustering of expression values was performed with the heatmap.2 command in the gplots package (Bolker et al. 2012), which performs hierarchical clustering via the hclust command.
+For samples with multiple replicates, the first replicate is presented, although using either replicate produced identical clustering.